-In this article, we answer the following questions.
+In this article, we answer the following question.
 What is SWOT analysis?.
 SWOT stands for Strengths.
 Weaknesses, Opportunities and Threats.

 Before conducting a SWOT analysis, it is wise to undertake an external environment looking PEST analysis.
 The straightforward idea of SWOT is to isolate the strengths to maintain and enhance them.
 And weaknesses to take action to correct them.
 And then minimise any risks that come from both.

-Not surprising, SWOT then identifies any external opportunities and threats which could affect your company – especially those Strengths and Weaknesses you have isolated.
+Not surprising, SWOT identifies any external opportunities and threats which could affect your company – Those Strengths and Weaknesses you have isolated.
 Yes, you will find plenty of options in your weaknesses.
-If nothing else correcting deficiencies could isolate a new marketing opportunity.
+If nothing else correcting deficiencies could isolate new marketing opportunities.

 These Strengths and weakness.
 Need to take into account all aspects of your business.
 From marketing to finance.
 Distribution to sales and culture to recruitment.
 All relative to the market you operate in, previous, current and projected performances.
 Being complacent with your strengths is also a threat.

 The easy way to approach a SWOT exercise is to develop a list of all your businesses Strengths.
 Weaknesses, Opportunities and Threats.

 Leave nothing off the table, no matter how silly, or crazy some of the items on the list may be:

 - Check that non of your isolated weaknesses cancel out your strengths

 - Isolate the potential threats to your company strengths;

 - Look for opportunities that could come from correcting weaknesses.